shibacomputer/txt/README.md

 lock in.
 This MVP focuses on text entry, but 1.0 will include image embeds and management.
 We'll see where this goes from there.

-Choosing PGP and the filesystem as the app's foundation is deliberate.
+Choosing GPG and the filesystem as the app's foundation is deliberate.
 Rather than build a database, it relies on the filesystem.
 Anything you make with Txt can be read and reviewed somewhere else.
 There is no import/export tool, because you don't need one.
 Everything used is off the shelf.